-Mike is another beneficiary of the NTU Graduate Development Programme: he took all the opportunities given to him and has managed to secure a permanent role in the Video Team in our Marketing department.
+Mike is another beneficiary of the NTU Graduate Development Programme (GDP).
+He took all the opportunities given to him and has now managed to secure a permanent role as the Multimedia Executive in the Creative Services team.

-Having that community of like-minded people who are all in the same boat as you is so beneficial to have.
-Most of us were in our first ‘proper’ jobs, and having that support network where we could help each other out became so important to me.
+Having a community of like-minded people who are all in the same boat as you can be so beneficial to have.
+Most of us were in our first full-time jobs after university and having that support network where we could help each other out became so important to me.

-I wasn’t actually hired through the programme originally: I was already working in the video team, but then I was sent an email from the head of the programme advertising this opportunity, so I put myself forward for it – and it was the best decision I could have made.
+Originally, I wasn’t hired through the GDP originally.
+I was already working in the Creative Services team, but I was sent an email from the coordinator of the Programme advertising the opportunity, so I put myself forward for it.
+It was the best decision I could have made.

-The programme really gave me an insight into how I work and how I work with other people that I wouldn’t have gained if I didn’t take part in the programme.
-You learn loads of stuff about leadership, self-confidence, and professional perspective.
-All these things I didn’t know that I needed, but now that I have them I bring them into my daily work life: they have genuinely been so beneficial.
+The Programme gave me an insight into how I work and how I work with other people.
+I wouldn’t have gained this if I didn’t take part in the Programme.
+You learn loads about leadership, self-confidence, and professional perspective.
+All these things I didn’t know that I needed, but now that I know more about these, I confidently bring them into every aspect of my life.

-I have to say, the other graduates on the programme were one of the things that made my experience here so great.
-Having that community of like-minded people who are all in the same boat as you is so beneficial to have.
-Most of us were in our first “proper” jobs, and having that support network where we could help each other out became so important to me.
+I have to say, the other graduates on the Programme were one of the things that made my experience here so great.
+Having a community of like-minded people who are all in the same boat as you can be so beneficial to have.
+Most of us were in our first full-time jobs after university and having that support network where we could help each other out became so important to me.